rsynthbio

 Creating a Query

 The first step to generating AI-generated gene expression data is to create a query.
-The package provides a sample query that you can modify:
+The package provides sample queries for each modality:

 # Inspect the query structure